HERE'S FIVE ROCKIN' CLASSICS as recommended by The Cramps Lux Interior & Poison Ivy.

 the patchy 'A Date With Elvis' - shared the racks with a whole bunch

-The Cramps' psychobilly tag, and
+of contemporaries trading under The Cramps' psychobilly tag, and

 another bunch (the goths) who'd adopted the band's earlier fixation